 Relieving Your Cat's Pain When He's Sick or Dying

 Pain relief is one of the most obvious needs for a sick or dying cat.
 Cats do not routinely show signs of pain like humans or dogs do, but a study published in PLoS One in 2016 identified 25 common symptoms of pain in cats.
-Felines do not whine or whimper, but may exhibit more subtle behavior changes, such as a reluctance to move around or jump up onto furniture.
+Felines do not whine or whimper but may exhibit more subtle behavior changes, such as a reluctance to move around or jump up onto furniture.
 Some cats may change their litter box habits because it becomes painful to climb over the sides of the litter box while others may show a change in personality.

-Medicate With Vet Supervision
+Medicate With Veterinary Supervision

-It has been well-established cats have a unique metabolism for numerous medications.
+It has been well-established that cats have a unique metabolism for numerous medications.
 For this reason, it is important to only give prescription or over-the-counter medications to your cat under the guidance of your veterinarian.
 The feline liver is unable to process medications like acetaminophen and ibuprofen.
-Just a single dose of acetaminophen (paracetamol) can be fatal to your cat.
+Just a single dose of acetaminophen (paracetamol) can be painfully fatal to your cat.

 Medications for Your Cat's Pain